To reference the general use of VegMachine, please refer to the following paper:

 The Digital Cadastre is the spatial representation of every current parcel of land in Queensland, and its legal Lot on Plan description.
 The layer displayed here is restricted to parcels greater than 5 ha and is displayed only when zoomed in.

-Total Veg products show the proportion of bare ground, green and non-green vegetation cover, including both woody and non-woody vegetation.
+All Veg products show the proportion of bare ground, green and non-green vegetation cover, including both woody and non-woody vegetation.

 The 3-monthly seasonal fractional cover product shows the proportion of bare ground, green and non-green vegetation cover for Australia, from 2016 - present.
 The green and non-green fractions may include a mix of woody and non-woody vegetation.
 This dataset is useful for investigating recent inter-annual changes in vegetation cover and analysing regional comparisons.

-Metadata
+View Metadata

-Total Veg products show the proportion of bare ground, green and non-green vegetation cover, including both woody and non-woody vegetation.
+All Veg products show the proportion of bare ground, green and non-green vegetation cover, including both woody and non-woody vegetation.

 The 3-monthly seasonal total fractional cover product shows the total ground cover (comprised of green and non-green vegetation cover) for Australia, from 2016 - present.
 This total cover may include a mix of woody and non-woody vegetation.
 This dataset is useful for investigating recent inter-annual changes in vegetation cover and analysing regional comparisons.

-Metadata
+View Metadata

-Total Veg products show the proportion of bare ground, green and non-green vegetation cover, including both woody and non-woody vegetation.
+All Veg products show the proportion of bare ground, green and non-green vegetation cover, including both woody and non-woody vegetation.

 The 3-monthly seasonal fractional cover product shows the proportion of bare ground, green and non-green vegetation cover for Australia, from 1987 - present.
 The green and non-green fractions may include a mix of woody and non-woody vegetation.
 This dataset is useful for investigating inter-annual changes in vegetation cover and analysing regional comparisons.

-Metadata
+View Metadata

-Total Veg products show the proportion of bare ground, green and non-green vegetation cover, including both woody and non-woody vegetation.
+All Veg products show the proportion of bare ground, green and non-green vegetation cover, including both woody and non-woody vegetation.

 The 3-monthly seasonal total fractional cover product shows the total ground cover (comprised of green and non-green vegetation cover) for Australia, from 1987 - present.
 This total cover may include a mix of woody and non-woody vegetation.
 This dataset is useful for investigating inter-annual changes in vegetation cover and analysing regional comparisons.

-Metadata
+View Metadata

-Total Veg products show the proportion of bare ground, green and non-green vegetation cover, including both woody and non-woody vegetation.
+All Veg products show the proportion of bare ground, green and non-green vegetation cover, including both woody and non-woody vegetation.

 The monthly fractional cover product shows the proportion of bare ground, green and non-green vegetation cover for Queensland, Australia, from 2015 - present.
 The green and non-green fractions may include a mix of woody and non-woody vegetation.
 This dataset is useful for investigating more rapid changes than the three-month seasonal products.

-Metadata
+View Metadata

-Total Veg products show the proportion of bare ground, green and non-green vegetation cover, including both woody and non-woody vegetation.
+All Veg products show the proportion of bare ground, green and non-green vegetation cover, including both woody and non-woody vegetation.

-The monthly total fractional cover product shows the total vegetation cover (comprised of green and non-green vegetation cover) for Queensland, Australia, from 2015 - present.
+The monthly total fractional cover product shows all vegetation cover (comprised of green and non-green vegetation cover) for Queensland, Australia, from 2015 - present.
 This total cover may include a mix of woody and non-woody vegetation.
 This dataset is useful for investigating more rapid changes than the three-month seasonal products.

-Metadata
+View Metadata

 Ground Cover products show the proportion of bare ground, green and non-green ground cover, not including over- and mid-storey vegetation.